Best things to do in Cuba solo: a lady alone on a restaurant with a waiter serving

 Urban Havana, as a destination, is a busy metropolis with buzzing city life, historical sights, beauty and decay, museums, great restaurants, and bars, and it is not far from the beach.

-I love Havana, but I also need to get away regularly to relax a bit.
+I love Havana, but I also need to get away regularly to relax a bit when I stay for months at a time.

 Cultural Vinales Valley is where you learn how Cuban cigars are made, plus rum and sugar, and there are incredible nature experiences.

-Vinales is a small village in the countryside; agriculture is done the old way, around 2 plus hours from Havana, reachable by a (very busy) day trip.
+Vinales is a small village in the countryside; agriculture is done the old way, around three hours west of Havana, and it is reachable by a (very busy) day trip.

 Luxury in Varadero is where you go to enjoy all-inclusive resorts, Caribbean beaches, poolside bars, and pampering.

-You can find all this in Varadero, but you can’t find “Cuba” in Varadero.
-(You can take trips to “Cuba” from Varadero, too.)
+You can find all these pampering all-inclusive resorts in Varadero, but you can’t find “Cuba” in Varadero.
+(You can take day trips to “Cuba” from Varadero, too.)

 Historical Trinidad is unintentionally the best-kept colonial town in Cuba.
 A small town on the southern Cuban shores, visit Trinidad to walk the cobblestoned streets.